cadebrown/kscript/README.md

 # kscript (ks)

 kscript ([https://kscript.org](https://kscript.org)) is a dynamic programming language with expressive syntax, cross platform support, and a rich standard library.
-It's primary aim is to allow developers to write platform agnostic programs that can run anywhere, and require little or no platform- or os- specific code.
+Its primary aim is to allow developers to write platform agnostic programs that can run anywhere, and require little or no platform- or os- specific code.

 Documentation is available at [kscript.org](https://kscript.org), which provides examples, tutorials, and coverage of the standard library.
 Formal specifications are available at the GitHub repository ([https://github.com/ChemicalDevelopment/kscript](https://github.com/ChemicaldDvelopment/kscript)), within the `docs` folder.